HIKING HOME PADDLING

 Incidentally, it was at about this same point that I was finally able to get my first decent picture of an otter (and yes, they are rather - ahem - “cute”!).
 I had some time on my way back, you see, so instead of paddling I simply floated along and in so doing I was able to see a lot more wildlife – the otter below, a turtle, and many varieties of birds.

 Here, too, I began to wonder where the Wesselman Nature Preserve might be located.
 I thought that it must surely be coming up and all the trees on the right side in here had me thinking that perhaps I might be near it.
 Not so.
-As it turned out the preserve would be much further upstream than I was thinking - about 2 miles upriver from the point at which my progress would end today.
+As it turned out the preserve would be much further upstream than I was thinking - about 2 miles upriver and past the point where my progress would end today.

 From here you’ll begin to curve back to the left (or northbound) to revisit the expressway.
 This is a very nice stretch of water where you’ll pass along the edge of Garvin Park, but after I paddled under the Diamond Expressway Bridge that was the extent my progress.
 No amount of muscle was going to get me through the next spot of deadfall debris/shallow water that I was to encounter.
 In fact, a even a portage looks like it might have been an adventure.
 I decided to head back.